difurious/lightweight-charts-line-tools/README.md

 - [ ] Update Line Tools to use lightweight-charts 4.x.x
 - [ ] Convert to plugin when that exists on lightweight-charts 4.x.x
 - [ ] Add new line tools
+- [X] Add new line tool - Circle
 - [ ] Add line tools related functionality to aid in trading

 ---
 ## Known Bugs
-- If trying to use some tools in a blank area to the left of the first data point, it might now show
+- If trying to use some tools in a blank area to the left of the first data point, it might not show
 - Some line tools options do nothing "angle, scale, cap, join"

 ---